Nisticism/social-media-dashboard/README.md

+### Intro

+Originally a technical assessment for Olla with requirements below, this social media dashboard demonstrates styled React components!
+Feel free to compare this project to the requirements to see how closely the result matches the mockups in the design folder (`src/design`)

 ### Objective

 Your challenge is to build a responsive Social Media Dashboard and get it looking as close to the design as possible.